HearstAT/cf_ha_chef/README.md

 Due to limitation in chef and cloudformation both, there are some items that cannot be automated completely.
 Below are the steps that are needed taken post-cloudformation success.
 - The command that actually needs to be ran should be in the backend server outputs.
 However if it doesn't refer below.
 - Backend Primary - run the following command from an interactive terminal (e.g.; ssh into server)
-  - `chef-client -c '/root/.chef/cookbooks/client.rb' -z --chef-zero-port 8899 -j '/root/.chef/cookbooks/primary_post_restore.json'`
+  - `chef-client -c '/root/chef/client.rb' -j '/root/.chef/cookbooks/primary_post_restore.json'`

 ## Sample IAM Account Settings